top of page

 1. Please visit my "Panzanella Salad" for the Simple Pesto recipe.

-2. Wash the watermelon thoroughly.
+3. Wash the watermelon thoroughly.

-9. Add in the onion and give it a stir to combine well.
+9. Add sliced onion and mix well.

-11. Slice the cucumber in half.
+11. Slice the cucumber in half, scoop out the seeds, and coarsely dice.

-18. Toss until well combined.
+17. Toss until well combined.

-19. Garnish with some crumbles of feta.
+19. Top with crumbled feta.

 20. Serve immediately.